 If you haven’t heard of Newsela before you’ll definitely want to check it out.
 It’s one of my go-to resources for informational text anytime of the year.
-With current events articles that can be tailored to different reading levels, it’s perfect for classroom teachers looking to differentiate instruction and find high-interest informational text for students.
+These current events articles are ready for different reading levels.
+Newsela is certainly perfect for classroom teachers looking to differentiate instruction and find high-interest informational text for students.

 - Poll for students: Newsela has set up a special presidential poll for students that is open through November 1st.

-- Candidate biographies: Students can access biographies on the presidential and vice presidential candidates from the major political parties.
-Each biography can be read in five different reading levels making it perfect for a differentiated reading activity.
+- Candidate biographies: Students can access biographies on the presidential and vice presidential candidates regardless of their political party.
+Each biography has five different reading levels making it perfect for a differentiated reading activity.

 - Election issues text sets: Newsela’s elections issues text sets are perfect for teachers looking to incorporate high-interest informational text into their instruction.